dart-lang/site-www/src/tools/pub/environment-variables.md

 `PUB_CACHE`
 : Some of pub's dependencies are downloaded to the pub cache.
-  By default, this directory is located under `.pub_cache` in your home directory (on Mac and Linux), or in `%APPDATA%\Pub\Cache` (on Windows).
+  By default, this directory is located under `.pub-cache` in your home directory (on Mac and Linux), or in `%APPDATA%\Pub\Cache` (on Windows).
 (The precise location of the cache may vary depending on the Windows version.)